Q: How do I know if I am a first-generation college student?

 Q: How do I know if I would be considered "low-income"?

-Q: What resources does the Center offer to First-Gen students?
+Q: What resources does the Center offer to students?

-A: The First-Generation College Student Program offers opportunities for students to establish a solid footing at Brown by fostering a sense of community and connecting students with resources across campus.
+A: The FLi Center offers opportunities for students to establish a solid footing at Brown by fostering a sense of community and connecting students with resources across campus.

 From the time of acceptance to life after Brown, we aim to establish and continue contact with our first-gen and low-income community.
-We host events during A Day On College Hill (ADOCH, Admitted Student’s Day), organize series of programs throughout the school year, and invite alumni to participate in our Annual First-Gen Career Con and to come share their experience with students.
+We host events during A Day On College Hill (ADOCH), organize series of programs throughout the school year, and invite alumni to share their experience with students at our Annual FLi Career Con.

 Q: What do you do if you are homesick?